 For in-person hearings, please note that the number of persons who will be allowed to be present in the courtroom during the proceeding will be limited to counsel for the litigants and the parties themselves.
 If an interpreter is needed, the interpreter will also be allowed in the courtroom.
 All other anticipated lay or expert testimony will be taken telephonically or by deposition so as to adhere to the current social distancing practices in order to enhance the safety and wellbeing of all involved in the hearing process.

-All participants will be required to wear face masks during the hearing, as well as while at the OAC office.
+All participants will be required to wear facemasks during the hearing, as well as while at the OAC office.

 Parties wishing to call witnesses by phone should also file a written request with the OAC to insure that procedural arrangements have been made to ensure a smooth hearing and an accurate recording.